 Appealing a Banning Order

-Before a Local Authority apply for a banning order against a landlord or property agent, the local authority is required to serve the landlord or agent (as the case maybe) with a notice of intent.
-The recipient of the notice of intent will have at least 28 days to make a representation against the notice of intent.
-This provides the landlord or agent to set out reasons why a banning order should not be applied for.
+Before a local authority can apply for a banning order against a landlord or property agent, they are legally required to issue a notice of intent.
+This notice informs the landlord or agent of the authority’s intention and provides an opportunity to respond.
+The recipient of the notice is given at least 28 days to submit a representation outlining why a banning order should not be pursued.

-If a representation is made, but the local authority still proceed with an application to the First-tier Tribunal (Property Chamber) for a banning order, a statement and supporting evidence can be made to set out reasons why the Tribunal should not make a banning order.
+If a representation is submitted and the local authority still decides to proceed, they will apply to the First-tier Tribunal (Property Chamber) for a banning order.
+Landlords and property agents can present a detailed statement and supporting evidence during the Tribunal process to argue against the order being made.

-The decision of the Tribunal can be appealed [1] and the appeal must be lodged with the Upper Tribunal Lands Chamber within 14 days of the decision of the First-tier Tribunal.
-An appeal cannot be made unless permission is granted by either the First-tier Tribunal or the Upper Tribunal.
+Should the Tribunal issue a banning order, landlords have the right to appeal the decision [1].
+Appeals must be filed with the Upper Tribunal (Lands Chamber) within 21 days of the First-tier Tribunal’s decision.
+However, permission to appeal must first be granted by either the First-tier Tribunal or the Upper Tribunal.

 [1] s.53 of the Housing and Planning Act 2016